DanchiEllo/tasks-with-encoding-shannon-fano-hafmann-cyrillic/README.md

-# Several tasks related to Shannon-Fano methods and Huffman algorithms
+# Several tasks related to Shannon-Fano methods and Huffman algorithms (cyrillic)

 ---